Takashi Inui: Real Betis

 On 1 June 2018, upon expiration of his Eibar contract, Inui joined Real Betis on a free transfer for a three-year deal.
 He made his debut for Betis on 17 August 2018, coming on as a substitute for William Carvalho for the last 25 minutes in 3–0 loss against Levante.

 Alavés (loan)

 The following 24 January, after being sparingly used, he moved to fellow league Deportivo Alavés on loan until the end of the season.
 He made his debut for Alavés on 11 January 2019 in a 2–0 win Levante.
 He scored his first goal for Alavés on 2 March 2019 in a 2–1 victory against Villarreal.

 Return to Eibar

-On 24 July 2019, Inui returned to Eibar on a three-year deal, for a fee of € 2 million.
+On 24 July 2019, Inui returned to Eibar on a three-year deal, for a €2 million transfer fee.

 Shimizu S-Pulse

 On 22 July 2022, Shimizu S-Pulse announced that they have signed Inui after his contract with Cerezo Osaka was terminated.
+On 27 October 2024, Inui was brought his club secure promotion to J1 League from next season after win at away game against Tochigi SC 1-2 in matchweek 36.
+Seven days later at same year, Inui was brought his club secure champions of J2 in 2024 season after defeat Iwaki FC with narrowly score 1-0 in matchweek 37.